OriPekelman/platformsh-example-microservices-krakend/README.md

 Apps: frontend, golang-service, java-service, keycloack, nodejs-service, nodejs-service-gateway, python-service, vault, python_queue_handler, go_queue_handler

-Notes:
+## Notes:

-    The configuration of the internal routing of the gateway is in `nodejs-service-gateway/config/gateway.config.yml` but again, this is just a toy.
-In real life I am not at all sure this component will be needed.
-Potentially our Router has (or could have) enough functionality to actually replace it.
+* The configuration of the internal routing of the gateway is in `krakend/krakend.json` but again, this is just a toy.
+In real life our Router has enough functionality to actually replace it.

-    We have sprinkled some relationships between apps and services so it could be demosntrated that inter-service routing is opt-in.
+* We have sprinkled some relationships between apps and services so it could be demosntrated that inter-service routing is opt-in.

-    In this example we put everything in a single Yaml file.
+* In this example we put everything in a single Yaml file.
 But there are other options such as putting a `.platform.app.yaml` in the root of each app.

 In `.platform/services.yaml`: